lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 If you haven't seen it before, the *factory* pattern is where you define a function that returns a new instance of something else - usually a class or another function - when called.
 I named it `navbarFactory` to make it's purpose clear.
 Real life factories make boxes and shoes.
 This factory makes `<navbar`> components.
 Go figure.

 I like this version of the test better.
 I also removed the new line between the mounting the component and making the assertion.
 I usually don't leave any new lines in my tests when they are this simple.
-When they get more complex, I like to leave some space.
+When they get more complex, I like to leave some space - I think it makes it more readable.
 This is just my personal approach.
-What's important is you are writing tests.
+The important thing is not your code style, but that you are writing tests.

 Although we technically have covered all the cases, I like to add the third case: where `authenticated` is explicitly set to `false`.